DayDayDreamers/KEYBOARDS/Pods/Alamofire/README.md

     > It should appear nested underneath your application's blue project icon.
 Whether it is above or below all the other Xcode groups does not matter.

 - Select the `Alamofire.xcodeproj` in the Project Navigator and verify the deployment target matches that of your application target.
-- Next, select your application project in the Pr
+- Next, select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the "Targets" heading in the sidebar.
+- In the tab bar at the top of that window, open the "General" panel.
+- Click on the `+` button under the "Embedded Binaries" section.
+- You will see two different `Alamofire.xcodeproj` folders each with two different versions of the `Alamofire.framework` nested